ZcashFoundation/zebra/.github/pull_request_template.md

 Check before approving the PR:
   - [ ] Does the PR scope match the ticket?
   - [ ] How do you know it works?
 Do the tests cover the PR motivation?
-  - [ ] Are there any blockers to merging this PR?
+  - [ ] Are all the PR blockers dealt with?
-    - [ ] Can some changes go in new tickets or PRs?
+  PR blockers can be dealt with in new tickets or PRs.

 _And check the PR Author checklist is complete._